zhao1701/spotify-song-lyric-analysis/readme.md

 - **Key** represents the key signature the track is in.
 Integers map to pitches using [standard pitch class notation](https://en.wikipedia.org/wiki/Pitch_class#Integer_notation) where 0 = C, 1 = C#/Db, 2 = D, etc.
 - **Liveness** detects the presence of an audience in the recording.
 Higher liveness values represent an increased probability that the song was performed and recorded live.
 It appears that most Hot 100 singles are studio-recorded.
 - The overall **loudness** of a recording is measured in decibels (dB).
 Loudness values are averaged across the entire song and typically range between **-60dB** and **0dB**.
 - **Mode** indicates whether a song is in primarily a major key or a minor key.
-I had expected most popular songs to be in a minor key, so was surprised see that almost 2/3rds of Hot 100 hits are actually in a major key.
+I had expected most popular songs to be in a minor key, so was surprised see that almost **2/3** of Hot 100 hits are actually in a major key.
-- The **popularity** of a song is a time-discounted relative metric of how often the song has been streamed on Spotify.
+- The **popularity** of a song is a metric of how often the song has been streamed on Spotify，but with more recent streams weighted more heavily.
 It can be thought of as a proxy for some combination of the song's Billboard rank and recency.
 - **Speechiness** detects the presence of spoken words in a recording.
-The more exclusively speech-like the recording (ex. talk shows, audio books, etc.), the closer the speechiness is to 1.0.
-Naturally, no Hot 100 singles have a speechiness of 1.0, but a significant number non-zero speechiness, most likely rap songs.
+The more exclusively speech-like the recording (ex. talk shows, audio books, etc.), the closer the speechiness is to **1.0**.
+Naturally, no Hot 100 singles have a speechiness of **1.0**, but a significant number have non-zero speechiness, most likely rap songs.
-- A song's **tempo** is its speed, or the number of beats per minute.
-It roughly appears to be normally distributed about 120BPM.
+- A song's **tempo** is its speed, or the number of beats per minute (BPM).
+Tempo roughly appears to be normally distributed around **120BPM**.
 - The **time signature** is a notational convention to specify how many beats are in each bar of music.
-Almost all Hot 100 songs have 4 beats per bar, but a small number of hits have 3 beats per bar, also known as triple meter.
+Almost all Hot 100 songs have **4** beats per bar, but a small number of hits have **3** beats per bar, also known as triple meter.
 These are probably slower ballads.
-A few songs have time signature values of less than 3, which are almost certainly errors.
+A few songs have time signature values of **less than 3**, which are almost certainly errors.
 - **Valence** describes the musical positiveness conveyed by the song.
 In other words, songs with high valence sound more happy/positive/cheerful while songs with low valance sound more negative/depressed/angry.
 The data shows that Hot 100 singles are more likely to have high valance, which is in keeping with the observation that Hot 100 singles are also more likely to be in a major key.

 Source: [Spotify API](https://beta.developer.spotify.com/documentation/web-api/reference/tracks/get-audio-features/)